influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 <!--- The following is a simple Telegraf configuration file that will send just cpu metrics to InfluxDB: -->

-Once Telegraf is installed and started, it will, as configured by default, send system metrics to InfluxDB, which automatically creates the 'telegraf' database.

 The Telegraf configuration file can be found at its default location: `/etc/telegraf/telegraf.conf`.
 For this introduction it is worth noting some values that will be relevant to the Kapacitor tasks that will be shown below.
 Namely: